Diversity/Parallelism Trade-off in Distributed Systems with Redundancy: Bi-Modal Service Time

 \begin{proposition} For $\BMD(B,\epsilon)$ service time, if $B \le 2$, the expected job completion time $\expec[Y_{k:n}]$ reaches its minimum when $k=n$ (maximal parallelism). \end{proposition} \begin{proof} When $k=n$, we have $s=n/k=1$, and thus $Y\sim \BMD(B,\epsilon)$.
 Then we have $Y_{n:n}=1$ with the probability $(1-\epsilon)^n$, and $Y_{n:n}=B$ with the probability $1-(1-\epsilon)^n$.
 Therefore, $\expec[Y_{n:n}]\le B\le2$.
 When $k<n$, we have $s=n/k\ge2$, then $\expec[Y_{k:n}]>2$. \end{proof}

-{\it Numerical Analysis:} In Fig.~\ref{fig:add_Bi-Modal_e}, we evaluate the expression of expected job completion for $\expec[Y_{k:n}]$ vs. $k$.
+{\it Numerical Analysis:} In Fig.~\ref{fig:add_Bi-Modal_e}, we evaluate $\expec[Y_{k:n}]$ vs.\ $k$.
 We consider a system with $n=12$ workers for four different values of $\epsilon\in\{0.005,0.2,0.6,0.9\}$.
 Some observations can be made from the figure: when $\epsilon\rightarrow 0$ (e.g. $0.005$), splitting outperforms the other two strategies slightly.
 When $\epsilon$ is small (e.g. $0.2$), there is a balance between diversity and parallelism, and coding with the code rate $1/2$ is optimal.
 When $\epsilon$ is large (e.g. $0.6$, $0.9$), splitting is optimal.

 These observations are similar to those for server-dependent and data-dependent scaling.
 We conjecture that coding with a proper code rate is always better than replication in Conjecture~\ref{CJ:BiModal}.
 Recall that this is not the case for server-dependent and data-dependent scaling, where replication may be optimal for certain (large) values of $B$. \begin{conjecture} For $\BMD(B,\epsilon)$ service time with additive scaling, either coding or splitting outperforms replication, i.e. there exists $k$, $2\le k\le n$ such that $\expec[Y_{k:n}]<\expec[Y_{1:n}]$. \end{conjecture}